Working with FHIR Resource Models

 PatientR5 = get_fhir_resource_type("Patient", "R5")

-Basic Resource Creation
+Basic Patient Creation

 from fhircraft.fhir.resources.datatypes import get_fhir_resource_type

-# Get the Patient model
+# Get the Patient model for FHIR R5

 Patient = get_fhir_resource_type("Patient", "R5")

-# Create a basic patient
+# Create a patient with basic demographics

 patient = Patient(